jbatez/wayland-headers-rs/wayland-headers/README.md

 #include <wayland-client.h>
 ```

-This library is based specifically on Wayland 1.18.0 since that's the version
+This library is based specifically on Wayland 1.18.0 and protocols 1.20 since
-provided by
+those are the versions provided by
 [Steam Runtime 3 'sniper'](https://gitlab.steamos.cloud/steamrt/steamrt/-/blob/steamrt/sniper/README.md).

 Using this library does not automatically link against any `libwayland-*.so`